Western plantain-eater

-The western plantain-eater (Crinifer piscator), also known as the grey plantain-eater or western grey plantain-eater, is a large member of the turaco family, a group of large arboreal near-passerine birds restricted to Africa.
+The western plantain-eater (Crinifer piscator), also known as the grey plantain-eater or western grey plantain-eater, is a large member of the turaco family, a group of large arboreal passerine-like birds restricted to Africa.

 This species is a resident breeder in open woodland habitats in tropical west Africa.
 It lays two or three eggs in a tree platform nest.

 These are common, noisy and conspicuous birds, despite lacking the brilliant colours of relatives such as the violet turaco.
 They are 50 cm long, including a long tail.
 Their plumage is mainly grey above spotted with brown.
 The head, erectile crest, neck and breast are brown streaked with silver.
 The underparts are whitish, heavily streaked with brown.